fpcorso/data-blog/content/2023-01-16-seaborn-scatterplot.md

 ![The same scatterplot graph as above but now with arrows pointing out four interesting points, including Tesla which had much lower profits than others around its marketshare and JP Morgan with much lower market value than others with similar profits.]({static}/images/seaborn-scatterplot-example-6.png)

-Of course, what you annotate and how you label+title your chart will depend on the story you are telling.
-If you are more focused on the scenario where most of the Fortune 1000 companies, while big companies, are dwarfed by the top companies, we would probably handle this chart differently.
+Of course, what you annotate and how you label and title your chart will depend on the story you are telling.
+If you are more focused on the scenario where most of the Fortune 1000 companies, while all big companies, are dwarfed by the top companies, we would probably handle this chart differently.

 ## Next Steps

 Great!
 We now have a basic chart that shows the relationship we wanted to visualize.
-If we are just reviewing this ourselves or sharing with a few team members, we probably have already done more work than we needed to.
-But, if you are planning on sharing this with a wider group or publicly, there are a few more things you could consider:
+If we are just reviewing this or sharing it with a few team members, we probably have already done more work than we needed.
+But, if you are planning on sharing this with a broader group or publicly, there are a few more things you could consider:

 * The market value labels are not intuitive for all audiences.
 You can try replacing those with something like just "1 Trillion", "2 Trillion", and "3 Trillion".
 * Some of the spacing could be tweaked to be nicer.
-For example: The axis labels are a bit close to the tick values and the annotations could use some more "breathing" room.
+You can test out different values for our title and label padding as well as adjusting the arrow size for our annotations.
 * The font sizes we currently have probably could be tweaked a bit more to create a better visual difference between the different text.